cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)

 #### GWS.CALENDAR.1.2v0.1
-External sharing options for primary calendars between multiple components within an organization MAY be configured.
+External sharing options for secondary calendars SHALL be configured to "Only free/busy information (hide event details)" to restrict information sharing and prevent data leakage.

 - Rationale
-  - Prevent data leakage by restricting the information viewable by internal users when a user shares their calendar by configuring additional settings on shared information between components.
+  - Prevent data leakage by restricting the amount of information that is externally viewable when a user shares their calendar with someone external to your organization.
-- Last Modified: November 14, 2023
+- Last Modified: July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)